Asheville Venue and Retreat Center Stewards

-As a retreat facilitator and coach, Susan is available to support BOI clients with creative retreat or workshop programs and activity support.
-Her services include talks, programs, leadership assessment reports, circle facilitation, individual and organizational system constellations, nature walks, somatic awareness and life support toolbox programs.
+As a retreat facilitator and coach, Susan can support BOI clients with retreat or workshop programs and activity support.
+Her services include:

 Alan is a business and finance leader, experienced building collaborative teams and cultures.
 Extensive turnaround consulting experience also adds valuable insights in his role of stewarding companies – and places.